asayers/manifesto/README.md

 - Block-level deduplication.
 This would be nice, but it's tough to get it right.

+## Justifications for technical decisions

+### Why create many manifest files rather than just one?

+Conceptually, when making deduplicated backups tree-structure of the filesystem becomes a DAG.
+By making a manifest file for each directory, the data structure we end up storing is just the Merkle representation of that DAG.
+I thought this was nice.

+The other property this gives you is the ability to update the manifests for just part of the directory tree, or to build manifests for a supertree and automatically reuse the existing ones.

+However, keeping a single manifest file at the root of the tree is not a bad idea - it prevents your filesystem from becoming littered with manifest files.
+Perhaps I'll make this behaviour available under a command-line flag.

 ## Note on using Glacier

 TODO: write me.
 (Bucket listing is expensive but required for dedup.
 Keep local